History of Hergom

 A revered depiction captures the momentous arrival of the first Wolgos on Kupeya's shores, an emblematic handprint etched in his own blood upon this uncharted land.
 This profound gesture has transcended time to become a central emblem adorning the nation's flag.
 Crafted just seven years after the historic landing, the painting now stands as a pinnacle of artistic achievement in the Kriodhan style—a flourishing artistic trend during the era of the Wolgos Scourge.

-As a direct result of the Wolgos scourge, Kupeya was transformed from the most isolated and least explored region in Gotha to the modern powerhouse of today.
-The Wolgos Scourge led to the Second Wolgos Trek, where over 12 million Wolgos were transported from the old territories of the Bind to Kupeya using two thousand ships that travelled non-stop over ten years, With the majority being transported over the first five years.
+As a direct result of the Wolgos Scourge, Kupeya was transformed from the most isolated and least explored region in Gotha to the modern powerhouse of today.
+The Wolgos Scourge led to the Second Wolgos Trek, where over 12 million Wolgos were transported from the old territories of The Bind to Kupeya using two thousand ships that travelled non-stop over ten years, With the majority being transported over the first five years.
 Of the estimated fifty million Wolgos in the Bind, only around thirteen million survived, with the vast majority being transported to Kupeya while the remaining million largely coalesced into the United New Kingdoms and the rest became scattered across the Shangti ocean islands.

 The two thousand ships were largely large cargo ships and ocean liners of various kinds modified to allow the mass transport of Wolgos and the required goods to settle in Kupeya.
 Most came from the Bind itself and its merchant marine, while others were given to the Wolgos as part of the peace agreement post-Wolgos Scourge.
 These ships burned coal and transported around fifteen hundred Wolgos at a time with an average turnaround time of thirty days as they transversed the eleven thousand kilometres of ocean to Kupeya.

 Along with the wolgos, over two hundred thousand Shriaav that benefited from the Wolgos rule of the Bind came along with the Wolgos.
 These sharia would have likely perished as their brethren sought retribution for their collaboration with the Wolgos.
 Some wealthy shriaav procured their own vessels and joined the convoys of the Second Wolgos trek.
-These shriaav have the distinction of having cooperated with the Wolgos to transport just over a million Eokoesr and Eraci (Eokoesr/Ak'lam mix), an operation that brought them many continued benefits in Kupeya and infamy post-second Trek outside Hergom.
+These Shriaav have the distinction of having cooperated with the Wolgos to transport just over a million Eokoesr and Eraci (Eokoesr/Ak'lam mix), an operation that brought them many continued benefits in Kupeya and infamy post-second Trek outside Hergom.
 Nevertheless, it is recognised that the war-tired powers paid no heed to the rumours of such transports.

 The fleet transported not only the Hominids but also as much art, artefacts, machinery, building material, and technology as the Wolgos would require to survive in Kupeya.
 The peace agreement between the Wolgos people and the powers of Gotha, the Perkgos agreement, forbade them from taking machinery that could be used to manufacture war equipment or take existing war equipment.
 Nevertheless, the Wolgos, from the very beginning of the Second Trek, broke the agreement and prioritised the covert transport of weapons and ammunition stockpiles along with the disassembled war boundaries of New Xedun to Kupeya.

 The remnant government of the Bind sought to remain as the government of the Wolgos and orchestrated much of the exile logistics.
-Despite the hope of the Hlrike to preserve the Bind, they had lost most of their legitimacy as the rulers of Wolgos kind, and the Second Wolgos trek totally bankrupted the remaining administration of the Bind and their meagre remaining funds.
-The Wolgos zeitgeist post the scourge was of survival, and they identified the survival of the Bind as a possible lightning rod that would hinder their survival; as such, the public hindered all attempts of the Hlrike to resuscitate their legitimacy.
+Despite the hope of the Hlirke to preserve The Bind, they had lost most of their legitimacy as the rulers of Wolgos kind, and the Second Wolgos trek totally bankrupted the remaining administration of the Bind and their meagre remaining funds.
+The Wolgos zeitgeist post the scourge was of survival, and they identified the survival of the Bind as a possible lightning rod that would hinder their survival; as such, the public hindered all attempts of the Hlirke to resuscitate their legitimacy.

 Kupeya at the time was considered a highly forested dark heart of Gotha, hidden behind the Shangti archipelago and jungles of Raia from what was considered Civilization.
 Everything south of the Sirchipur (now known as Lukonos) highlands was considered a largely unexplored land of dense old-growth forests that, after thousands of kilometres, led to never-ending boreal forests.
 No infrastructure existed, and the humans that lived in Kupeya were largely nomadic and consisted of small tribes hidden within the forests.
 Kupeya was never previously colonised by any power due to its remoteness, and only the Ithrieni had ventured into its rain and storm-battered hinterlands.